 The measure was celebrated by public officials and consumer advocacy groups who say payday loans hurt the poor because they handcuff them into the shackles of never ending debt.
 However, some were quick to pounce on the fact that Google invests in an online payday loan company.

 With that being said, Google is still looking to defend the prohibition.
-Last week, one Google executives compared payday loans online to guns and pornography, adding that payday loans harm consumers because of the high cost of short-term credit, reports the American Banker.
+Last week, one Google executives compared cash loans to guns and pornography, adding that payday loans harm consumers because of the high cost of short-term credit, reports the American Banker.

 “We don’t allow ads for products that we think are excessively harmful,” said Vijay Padmanabhan, a policy adviser at Google.
 “While users really do need small-dollar loans, they don’t really need short-term loans.”